c50/futurium-isa/README.md

 If you intend to run Behat tests then you should put the base URL you assign to your website in the `build.properies.local` file for the `behat.base_url` property.
 See the example above.

-This will:

-* Install the website with `drush site-install`.
-* Enable the modules you specified in the `drupal.development.modules` property.

-After a few minutes this process should complete and the website should be up and running!

 ## Repository structure